 All ties with CFCA are closed.

-Chalice supporters generously support our sites in the Philippines following Typhoon Ondoy.
+Chalice supporters generously donate to help our sites in the Philippines following Typhoon Ondoy.

 Our speakers in 2009

 (l to r): Leo Penney, John Kennedy, Armanda Ballata, Larry Gorman, Ted MacDonnell, Bill Letterio, Paul Carnell, Ron Jenkins, and Gerard Desrosiers

 Canadians send unprecedented support to Haiti following a devastating earthquake in January, and to Guatemala in February following an 8.8 magnitude earthquake.